xericho/home-media-server/README.md

 	└── tv
 ```

-## Remove Access
+## Remote Access
 ### Plex
+Configure this to remove the 1Mbps limit when watching media outside LAN.
 1. Port forward 32400 to your media server in your router/modem (http://192.168.1.254/).
 1. Check that it's open using https://www.yougetsignal.com/tools/open-ports/.
 1. Open 32400 in your firewall settings:
     ```
     sudo ufw allow 32400
     ```
-1. Go to Settings > Remote Access.
+1. In Plex, go to Settings > Remote Access.
 Manually specify port 32400 and click Apply.

 ### Other containers
 1. Create a Cloudflare account and add your domain name (https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/)
 1. Go to DNS and add an A record to point to your server's WAN (public) IP.
 1. Go to SSL/TLS and select Full (strict) as encryption mode.
 1. Go to SSL/TLS > Edge Certificates and enable:
     - Always Use HTTPS
     - Automatic HTTPS Rewrites
 1. Go to your Cloudflare profile > API Tokens > Create Token.
 Select Edit zone DNS and include your zone.
 Create and note the API token.
 1. Go to Nginx Proxy Manager (port 81) and add a proxy host:
     - Domian name: same one from the A recrod
     - Scheme: http
     - Forward Hostname/IP: **use the docker container name, not LAN IP** (e.g. `overseerr`)
     - Forward port: the corresponding port (e.g. 5055)
     - Enable Cache Assets and Block Common Exploits
     - In SSL, request a new SSL certificate.
 Select Use a DNS Challenge, choose Cloudflare, and paste the API Token from earlier.
 Also enable Force SSL and HTTP/2 Support.
 1. Port forward 80 and 443 to your media server in your router/modem (http://192.168.1.254/).
 1. Check that it's open using https://www.yougetsignal.com/tools/open-ports/.
 1. Open 80 and 443 in your firewall settings: